Goshenko/Anatomics/README.md

-# Anatomics
+# Anatomics (WIP)

 ## Overview

-"write an overview"
+Anatomics is a interactive fitness web-application suited for those are wanting to customize and tailor their workout programs whilst having visual aids such as "Adam", our 3D anatomy.

-## Features
+## Features (WIP)

-"write about the features"

 # Development